parallel tasks¶

 attempts.ignore_fail = true

-If you want to run all the subtasks to completion but return non-zero result in the end of the sequence if any of the subtasks have failed you can set ignore_fail option to the return_non_zero like so:
+If you want to run all the subtasks to completion but return non-zero result in the end of the parallel group if any of the subtasks have failed you can set ignore_fail option to the return_non_zero like so:

 [tool.poe.tasks]